NANO Agent Stack

 A small but real developer path from install to demo run.

 The goal is not a fake landing page.
-The GitHub repo already includes a CLI, executable demos, tests, generated artifacts, and supporting satellite repositories.
+The GitHub repo already includes a CLI, executable demos, approval control flags, generated artifacts, tests, and supporting ecosystem packages.

 npm install